vapor/docs/docs/fluent/relations.md

 ## Eager Loading

 Fluent's query builder allows you to preload a model's relations when it is fetched from the database.
-This is called eager loading and allows you to access relations synchronously without needing to call [`load`](#lazy-eager-loading) or [`get`](#get) first.
+This is called eager loading and allows you to access relations synchronously without needing to call [`get`](#get) first.

 To eager load a relation, pass a key path to the relation to the `with` method on query builder.